Welcome to Turks and Caicos Islands Real Estate!

 Turks and Caicos beaches are broken down into five main areas, all of which contain multiple individual beaches.
 The areas include Providenciales, Caicos Cays, North Caicos, Middle Caicos, and Grand Turk.

 The Providenciales area has four main beaches.
-Grace Bay is by far the largest and most popular beach on Provo.
+Grace Bay Beach is by far the largest and most popular beach on Provo.
 It has frequently been named one of the world’s best beaches and is home to many exclusive resorts and island activities.
 Malcolm Beach is a secluded oasis situated at the northwest point of Macine National Park and can only be accessed by boat.
 Long Bay, Sapo Ailla Bay, and Taylor Bay are smaller areas that are all part of the Chalk Sound.

 Caicos Cays contains 2 major beaches/islands.
 Pine Cay is the go-to location for many Caribbean based photo shoots.
 Parrot Cay is not as large or well known as Pine Cay, but that doesn’t mean it isn’t just as beautiful.